 The indirect impacts of the Pill are much more diffuse, but are terribly damaging to society in general.
 The Pill impacts not only women, but men and children.

-Since its introduction, the Pill has contributed heavily towards sexual promiscuity, the increase of illegitimate births, the explosion of venereal diseases, and the degradation of marriage and the family.
+Since its introduction, the Pill has contributed heavily towards sexual promiscuity, the increase of illegitimate births, and the degradation of marriage and the family.

 After witnessing two decades of this social carnage, the developers of the Pill admitted that its wide availability appeals strongly to those persons with little regard for sexual ethics.
-Dr. Robert Kirstner of Harvard Medical School said that “About ten years ago, I declared that the Pill would not lead to promiscuity.
+Dr. Robert Kirstner of Harvard Medical School said, “About ten years ago, I declared that the Pill would not lead to promiscuity.
 Well, I was wrong.
-The birth control pill has been a major causal factor in the rapid increase in both V.D. and cervical cancer among adolescents by stimulating higher levels of promiscuity.”[xv]
-And Dr. Min‑Chueh Chang acknowledged that “[Young people] indulge in too much sexual activity … I personally feel the Pill has rather spoiled young people.
-It’s made them more permissive.”[xvi]
+The birth control pill has been a major causal factor in the rapid increase in both V.D. and cervical cancer among adolescents by stimulating higher levels of promiscuity.”9 And Dr. Min‑Chueh Chang acknowledged, “[Young people] indulge in too much sexual activity … I personally feel the Pill has rather spoiled young people.
+It’s made them more permissive.”10

-Finally, psychologists Eugene Sandburg and Ralph Jacobs noted the obvious connection between contraception and abortion as birth control; “As legal abortion has become increasingly available, it has become evident that some women are now intentionally using abortion as a substitute for contraception.”[xviii]
+Finally, psychologists Eugene Sandburg and Ralph Jacobs noted the obvious connection between contraception and abortion as birth control: “As legal abortion has become increasingly available, it has become evident that some women are now intentionally using abortion as a substitute for contraception.”12

 The inevitable result of the combination of increases in premarital sex and of ‘unwanted pregnancy’ is an increase in illegitimate births and abortion.
 This principle is so obvious that leading “family planners” recognized it in the early 1970s.

-Professor Kingsley Davis of the United States Commission on Population Growth and the American Future stated that
+Professor Kingsley Davis of the United States Commission on Population Growth and the American Future stated:

-The illegitimacy rate for births among teenaged girls hovered around five to seven percent for decades until about 1960.
+The illegitimacy rate for births among teenaged girls hovered around 5 – 7% for decades until about 1960.
 Between 1960 and 1970, it doubled as the birth control pill ushered in the “Sexual Revolution.”
 After 1970, the teenage illegitimacy rate exploded with the introduction of comprehensive sex education programs and school‑based clinics.

 This phenomenon is not just an ethical or religious concern, it is a profoundly practical one.
 Social workers know that children born into one‑parent families are much more likely to be abused and abusive, to be undereducated, to be under‑ or unemployed, to have illegitimate children themselves, and to be far more likely to become involved in criminal activity.

-In 1965, before the Pill became widely available, about 15 percent of all couples lived together before marriage.
-The major reason for the relatively low incidence of this arrangement was simple: Living together meant more sex, and more sex meant a greater chance of a pregnancy in a nation where abortion was still illegal.
+In 1965, before the Pill became widely available, about 15% of all couples lived together before marriage.
+The major reason for the relatively low incidence of this arrangement was simple: living together meant more sex, and more sex meant a greater chance of a pregnancy in a nation where abortion was still illegal.

 Today, many young unmarried women are on the Pill and abortion is readily available as a backup.
 They feel that they have no reason not to be sexually active and “shack up” before marriage.